The 26 Golden Rules of Running

 Unless you’re in the top 1%, it’s unlikely you’re toeing the line at your next 10k hoping for a podium position.
 Instead, you’re like 99% of runners – out to run for themselves.

+Running isn’t about competing against the other runners – it’s about competing against yourself.
 Run against your previous PR, or a target you’ve set yourself, or the best you think you could be.
+Run to beat the sedentary lifestyle or to maximize your health as you get older.

+Run for the changes and the positive effects they have on your life.
 Let that be your motivation, rather than measuring yourself against others.

 Rule #5: Variety Is The Fuel Of A Long and Happy Running Career

-5k runners know their regular training loop, marathon runners get used to that weekly long, slow plodding training run.
+5k runners know their regular training route, and marathon runners get used to that weekly long, slow plodding training run.
 Over time, they get stuck in a loop, only doing one type of training.
-Gradually, they lose their edge.
-They get injured.
-They slow down.
-They lose interest and hang up their running shoes.

-Running doesn’t always need to be the dominant activity in your life – try yoga, cycling, or kickboxing for a while!
+Running doesn’t have to be the dominant activity in your lifeโ€”try yoga, cycling, or kickboxing for a while.

 Rule #6: Keep Coming Back To Running Form

-Just like sweeping a floor, you can’t just do it once then assume you never need to think about it again.
+Spending time focusing on your running form isn’t just for beginners.
+Just like sweeping a floor, you can’t just do it once and then assume you never need to think about it again.

-Your running form is essentially the way you hold and move your body while you run – and every single person has a slightly different normal running form.
+Checking in on your running form is something you should do regularly (though not constantly).
+Your running form is essentially how you hold and move your body while you runโ€”and every single person has a slightly different normal running form.

 Some quick things to check on your next run:

-- ensure your chin is up and you’re looking ahead, no slouching!
+• Ensure your chin is up and you’re looking ahead, no slouching!

-- relax your shoulders and allow your arms to swing gently.
+• Relax your shoulders and allow your arms to swing gently.

-- hold yourself upright with a slight forward lean.
+• Hold yourself upright with a slight forward lean.

-- engage your core a little.
+• Engage your core a little.

-- take shorter, more frequent steps – let your foot land under your hips – not over-striding.
+• Take shorter, more frequent stepsโ€”let your foot land under your hips, not overstride.

 Rule #7: Strength Train